favourumeh/Multiple_Linear_Regression---Predicting-Turnovers-/README.md

 ![alt text](https://github.com/favourumeh/Multiple_Linear_Regression---Predicting-Turnovers-/blob/main/Images/slice%20of%20data.png)

- - These are per game statictics and were converted to per 36 minutes during the preprocessing phase
+ - These are per game statictics and they were converted to per 36 minutes during the preprocessing phase
  - Teams(Tm), Games played(G) and Games started(GS) and Year were removed from the data as they were irrelevant to the dependent variable TOV

 Glossary of table headings